SAP-samples/partner-reference-application-extension/README.md

 ## License

 Copyright (c) 2025 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](https://github.com/SAP-samples/partner-reference-application/blob/main/LICENSE) file.

+## Disclaimer

+This repository contains sample code provided “as‑is” for instructional purposes only.
+SAP makes no warranties and accepts no liability, except in cases of gross negligence or willful misconduct.
+All included data is fictitious and contains no real personal, confidential, or sensitive information.
+Do not use this tutorial app productively with real personal data.
+SAP is not responsible if anyone uses it to capture personal data.